-You can stay a map-and-compass purist if you want, but looking down at a GPS unit, and within a few seconds knowing exactly where you are, how far it is to the next camp or landmark, how much elevation change you have left, and how much longer it will take is pretty valuable.
-The 60cx/62s GPS we rent is a high-quality, well-reviewed product from Garmin, one of the world's top manufacturers of GPS units.
+There's an argument that a map and compass is great for navigation since that won't run out of batteries.
+But it is convenient to be able to look down at a GPS unit and know exactly where you are, how far it is to the next camp or landmark, how much elevation change you have left, and how much longer to go is pretty valuable.
+The Garmin Map62 unit we rent is a great option for wilderness navigation or geocaching.
+We suggest one of these with your map and compass!

-This is an advanced version of our more basic eTrex gps unit; the eTrex is the one we recommend to rent for group outings.
+This is an advanced version of our more basic eTrex gps unit; that eTrex is the one we recommend to rent for group outings.

 The additional features of this model include:

 More sensitive receiver chip for faster satellite pickup, even in tree-covered areas.

-Built in base maps with major roads and landmarks (not topo maps)
+Built in base maps with major roads and landmarks (note - these are not USGS topo or street-detail maps)

 Turn by turn guidance